Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 The two equivalent definitions above tell us two different ways of defining and considering mathematical objetcs.
 In the first one, we're explicit, or, rather, **extensional**, clearly constructing our objects of interesting.
 In the second one, we are **intensional**, defining and describing through properties and relations that should be satisfied.
 Extensive statements are very intuitive and in many cases the definitions we're actually thinking of.
 Intensive statements, in the other hand, are more generalizable and allow for cleaner reasoning.

+Topologically, all linear functions are continuous, since vector addition and multiplication themselves are so.

 Linear transformations are very useful for dealing in a systematic way with the solutions of systems linear equations.
 If we have such a system

 $$\begin{cases}